 1Rengerspark Park, Leeuwarden

-If you are finding staying so close to home a bit tedious, as the weeks of quarantine and self-isolation roll by and the parks in your own towns are beginning to become monotonous, take a trip to Leeuwarden, (don’t forget to grab your face mask, ours were home-made — got that ‘new skill’ during quarantine ticketed off our list) an hours drive north of Hoorn, around one and a half hours from Amsterdam.
+If you’re in the Leeuwarden area (or you save this one for when travel is approved again), you’ll love this one.
+Don’t forget to grab your face mask (ours were home-made — got that ‘new skill’ during quarantine ticketed off our list) and head an hours drive north of Hoorn, around one and a half hours from Amsterdam.

 View this post on Instagram